15 Top Things To Do In Seattle In July 2025

 Seattle is home to both the Mariners (baseball) and the Seahawks (football).
 Regardless of which team your favorite is (even if you despise both teams), it never hurts to check out a local game if you can.
 Especially if your favorite team happens to be in town.

-4) Local Coffee Shops
+4) Sip Coffee at Local Shops

 Seattle is littered with dozens of amazing local coffee shops and bakeries.
 You’d be hard pressed to visit even half of them during a single visit (though you’d have a lot of fun trying).
 One of our favorites, “Cafe D’arte”, serves up amazing coffee in historic Pioneer Square.

-5) Snoqualmie Falls
+5) Take a Quick Trip to Snoqualmie Falls

-6) Post Alley Gum Wall
+6) See the Post Alley Gum Wall

 If you’ve been looking at pictures of Seattle, chances are you’ve seen this view.
 Photographers and Instgramers alike flock to Kerry Park to snap a photo of what’s known as the, “Postcard View”, of the skyline.
 On clear days, even Mount Rainier will make an appearance.

-Be sure to bring a zoom lens and a tripod for stability because the view is actually much further out than it looks in most photos.
+Be sure to bring a zoom lens and a tripod for stability because the view is actually much further out than it appears in most photos.
 Even if you don’t have those, though, you’ll still get a decent shot worthy of that share button.

 The exact address for Kerry Park is: